openstack/kolla/doc/quickstart.rst

     mount --make-shared /run

-..
-NOTE:: If centos/fedora/oraclelinux container images are built on an Ubuntu host, the backend storage driver must not be AUFS (see the known issues in :doc:`image-building`).
+.. note:: If centos/fedora/oraclelinux container images are built on an Ubuntu host, the backend storage driver must not be AUFS (see the known issues in :doc:`image-building`).

-..
-NOTE:: On ubuntu 16.04, please uninstall ``lxd`` and ``lxc`` packages. (issue with cgroup mounts, mounts exponentially increasing when restarting container).
+.. note:: On ubuntu 16.04, please uninstall ``lxd`` and ``lxc`` packages. (issue with cgroup mounts, mounts exponentially increasing when restarting container).

 On the target hosts you also need an updated version of the Docker python
 libraries:

-..
-NOTE:: The old docker-python is obsoleted by python-docker-py.
+.. note:: The old docker-python is obsoleted by python-docker-py.

 ::